malversoft/cached/caches.md

 # Features

-Apart from the features of mutable mapping types and [cachetools] memoizing classes, [@cached] classes provide several additional features.
+Apart from the features of mutable mapping types and [cachetools] memoizing classes, [cachex] classes provide several additional features.

 <br/>